UnreaLin01/UnreaLin01/README.md

 ## 👋 Hi, I am William

-A person with great enthusiasm for **Electronics Engineering**.
+A person with great enthusiasm for **Electronic Engineering**.
 Dedicated to becoming a professional **Electronic System Designer**.
 Bringing diverse, fancy, and cool technologies together to turn components into works of art.

 ## 🚀 Rapid Fire